RinuPaul/Evaluation-of-generative-neural-network-models-for-dance-poses/README.md

 The LMA evaluation codes are Dance_revflow-point_cloud/lma_dance.py, Dance_revflow-point_cloud/correlation_dance.py for the evaluation of the generated dance sequences of the models.

 The visualization of the generated dance sequence is done using client-server method in Unity.
 The dance clips generated in Python (server) is displayed in Unity (client).
 The repository used for this purpose is : https://github.com/eherr/mi_variational_dance_motion_vis.

+Reference for the AIST++ database:

+R. Li, S. Yang, D. A. Ross, and A. Kanazawa, “Learn to dance with AIST++: music conditioned 3d dance generation, ”arxiv preprint arxiv:2101.08779, 2021.